mysterI0s/readme-generator/Readme.md

 For deployment instructions, please refer to the `setup.sh` script, which automates the deployment process.

-## License

-This project does not currently include a license file.
-Please ensure compliance with any relevant legal requirements when using this software.

 ## Acknowledgments

 Special thanks to the contributors and the open-source community for their support and collaboration.